Frequently Asked Questions

 Does having a mentor or a tutor really make a difference?

 YES!
-Students who have Inspiring Minds mentors or tutors show improvement in whatever academic area they are being tutoring in, as well as significant gains in positive behaviors and self esteem.
-Our city is filled with bright children who are eager to learn- having a volunteer unlocks the potential that is too often hidden by barriers of poverty, language and family difficulties.
+Students who have Inspiring Minds mentors or tutors often show improvement in whatever academic area they are being tutoring in, as well as significant gains in positive behaviors and self-esteem.

 What is the goal of an Inspiring Minds volunteer?